learn-co-students/london-ds-100719/blogs_overview.md

 In general, we find the following structure of a blog post or even presentation very effective.

-Introduction: What is the domain specific question?
+*Introduction*: What is the domain specific question?
-Data Science Operationalisation: How and why can tools from data science help answer the question you initially asked?
+*Data Science Operationalisation*: How and why can tools from data science help answer the question you initially asked?
-Data Science Analysis: This is the part where you show off your new toy.
+*Data Science Analysis*: This is the part where you show off your new toy.
-Domain specific insight: What insights do you now have access to now that you have completed your analysis?
+*Domain specific insight*: What insights do you now have access to now that you have completed your analysis?
 What does this matter?

 Here are a few notes on each of the four structures.